Tidal-Turtle/TerraFirmaGreg-Alloy-Ratios/README.md

 > C:\Users\TidalTurtle\Downloads\TerraFirmaGreg-Alloy-Ratios\images\window.ico

 So, you would have to replace the first with the second.

+Note: .exe needs the _internal folder in the same directory level.
+Additionally, .exe only works as long as it is in a subfolder of TerraFirmaGreg-Alloy-Ratios.
+Don't place it in the TerraFirmaGreg-Alloy-Ratios folder directly or outside of it.
+So, if you move .exe, move _internal as well.
 ## Code debugger
 You can also use a code debugger like Visual Studio Code (others probably work too).
 Simply navigate to app.py, open it in your debugger and start debugging it (in VSC this is F5 or Run > Start debugging).
 As long as you have Python 3.12.2 or newer and PyQt6 installed, everything should work.
 ## Recipe mode